jeromecho/jeromecho/README.md

 - Building object detection models for distinguishing crops and weeds @UBCAgroBot (PyTorch & OpenCV)
 - Serving as a Computer Science Teaching Assistant

-If you want to chat, work, or fish together, you can contact me here:
+If you want to chat or build together, you can contact me here:

 https://www.linkedin.com/in/jerome-cho-9a3059200/.